KevinAst/MyWeb/FireWithin/Ephesians.md

 identity believers have in Christ and then bringing out the implications for their new way of life.
 God has brought everything together under the rule of the Messiah, exalting Jesus above all things.
-Paul echoes a phrase from Psalm 8 — God placed all things under his feet — to show that Jesus is the truly human one.
+Paul echoes a phrase from Psalms 8 — God placed all things under his feet — to show that Jesus is the truly human one.
 Jesus fulfills the original human calling to rule over the creation properly.
 Jews and Gentiles have been brought together into one body, with Jesus at the